-Whoever came up the the flavor combo of chocolate, pecans, and caramel to create Turtles, was a GENIUS!
+Whoever came up with the the flavor combo of chocolate, pecans, and caramel to create Turtles, was a an absolute GENIUS!

 So, I have been working on adapting a Turtle version of the Chocolate Chunk Cookie recipe that I posted on the site a while back.